cloudsigma/cloudsigma-docs/accounts.rst

 .. http:post:: /accounts/action/?do=create

     Creates an account on the system.
-In case of succes, the user has to check his email for a confirmation link, which will ask him to create a password for the account.
+In case of success, the user has to check his email for a confirmation link, which will ask him to create a password for the account.